chuckcscccl/chuckcscccl.github.io/rustlr_project/training.md

 be trained interactively.
 Interactive training also produces a script for future, automatic retraining when a new parser is generated.

+As example, one can use the crate created from `calcauto.grammar` in [Chapter 2][chap2].
-Modify [main.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/calc4/src/main.rs) by uncommenting lines 2 and 3 in the input:
+Modify [main.rs](https://github.com/chuckcscccl/rustlr/blob/main/examples/autocalc/src/main.rs) by changing the call to `parse_with` to
 ```
-3(1+2)   # syntax (parsing) error
-5%2;   # syntax error
+  let tree4= calcautoparser::parse_train_with(&mut parser4, &mut scanner4,"src/calcautoparser.rs");
 ```
-Note that the supplied main already calls `parse_train(&mut scanner2,"calc4parser.rs");`  For input with no errors, this call works the same way as `parse(&mut scanner2);`  The [parse_train](https://docs.rs/rustlr/latest/rustlr/runtime_parser/struct.RuntimeParser.html#method.parse_stdio_train) function takes a path to a copy of the parser being trained (it's not recommended to change the copy that you're using this way).
+For input with no errors, this call works the same way as `parse_with`  The `parse_train_with` function takes a path to a copy of the parser being trained (it's not recommended to change the copy that you're using this way).
 Cargo run will lead to the following (possible) training session, depending on user input:
 ```